 Laurel S. Peterson is a Professor of English at Norwalk Community College.

-That’s the Way the Music Sounds, from Finishing Line Press (2009) and Talking to the Mirror
+That’s the Way the Music Sounds (Finishing Line Press, 2009) and Talking to the Mirror (The Last Automat Press, 2010), and two full-length collection,

 One eighth grade afternoon, the bully on the bus was worse than usual.
 I came home and wrote a story of revenge in my journal.
 What satisfaction to leave her bleeding (on paper, of course!) on the playground.
 Thus was born my career as a mystery writer.